ossimantylahti/documentation-user/accounting/localizations/mexico.rst

    for "Cash payment".
 2. To test a regular signed payment just create an invoice for the day before today and then pay it today.
 3. You must print the payment in order to retrieve the PDF properly.
+Note that printing the invoice generates only PDF file, not XML file.
+For Mexican
+   Alternatively you can send it by e-mail.
+That triggers generating PDF file and CDFI 3.3 compliant XML file.
 4. Regarding the "Payments in Advance" you must create a proper invoice with the payment in advance itself as a product line setting the proper SAT code following the procedure on the official documentation `given by the SAT`_